wytechcc/CovidComputerLab/README.md

 * For extra bonus points, make sure you setup a passkey that corresponds with your username.
 This authentication assures that other users cannot falsely report your contributions as their own.
 [Sign up here](https://apps.foldingathome.org/getpasskey)
 * The client supports numerous different diseases.
-To make sure you’re computations are fighting COVID-19, configure your client settings as follows:
+To make sure your computations are fighting COVID-19, configure your client settings as follows:
     * Webcontrol: “Any disease” in the list “I support research fighting”
     * Advanced Control/FAHControl: Configure > Advanced, select “Any” in the list “Cause Preference”
     * The COVID-19 related projects are on top priority and will be assigned automatically.